Compare Car Insurance For Young Drivers*

 An insurer will obviously not insure a car you are not legally allowed to drive.
 You may want to consider checking if you’re able to insure your new car before you finalise the purchase.

 The short answer is it depends.
 Insurance companies work out the risks they are taking based on numbers, and young drivers are statistically much more likely to be involved in an accident.
-For example, in Victoria, one in six drivers who died on the roads in the last five years were aged between 18 and 25.2
+For example, in Victoria, one in six road users who died on the roads between 2017 and 2021 inclusive were aged between 18 and 25, and of all road fatalities involving drivers and riders, 45 per cent were aged between 16 and 39.Transport Accident Commission – Road user statistics

 So, drive safely.
 You’ll not only be protecting yourself but other drivers as well.
 If you do not need to make a claim on your policy, you could also start earning your no claims discount available with various car insurance providers.